devhollister/Amazon_Vine_Analysis/README.md

 ![](images/paid_table.png)

 There were 14,477 reviews by non-Vine members, and 8,212 of those reviews were 5-star reviews (56.72%).
-The first ten reviews by non-Vine memners are shown below:
+The first ten reviews by non-Vine members are shown below:

 ![](images/unpaid_table.png)

 ## Summary

+Based on the results above, it can be suggested that positive bias among Vine members.
+In fact, the proportion of 5-star reviews is slightly lower among Vine members non-Vine members (56.67% vs 56.72%).
+Further analyses to confirm these results could include analyzing 1-star reviews for both groups, or by repeating the analysis above on the unfiltered dataset.
+Completing this anaylsis on other product types could also lend confidence to this analysis, especially on a dataset that includes more reviews by Vine members, as only 60 were included in the filtered dataset used in this analysis.